Toloka/u-math/README.md

 This repository provides scripts for solving and evaluating the U-MATH and μ-MATH datasets.

 File Structure
-* `solve_u_math.py`: Script to generate solutions for U-MATH problems using a OpenAI-compatible endpoint (e.g. gpt-4o or VLLM).
+* `solve_u_math.py`: Script to generate solutions for U-MATH problems using an OpenAI-compatible endpoint (e.g. gpt-4o or VLLM).
 * `judge_u_math.py`: Script to evaluate the correctness of U-MATH solutions.
 * `judge_mu_math.py`: Script to evaluate the quality of LLM judgments for μ-MATH solutions.
 * `README.md`: This file.